Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 -

-Leave non-critical charts to auto mode
+Leave non-critical charts to automatic mode processing

 -